Baltic mixed forests: Fauna

+A large assortment of animals, mainly mammals, are found in this ecoregion.
+Among them are species such as red foxes, grey wolves, beech martens, red deer and european polecats.
+Hundreds of species of birds are also found in these forests, including but not limited to various species of woodpeckers, owls, tits, corvids and warblers.

 Ecological challenges

 According to a 2015 study into the effect of climate change on the Baltic Sea Basin, the changes in temperature and precipitation patterns are likely to change the south-western Baltic forest's flora considerably, with a shift in the natural species composition towards more drought tolerant species, leading to a decrease in species diversity and a decrease in groundwater recharge.
 Similarly, the fauna of the region will also be adversely affected, due to the Baltic region's particularly sensitive nature to changes in salinity, which can have a cascading effect on food webs and interaction between aquatic and terrestrial ecosystems.